Time-Varying Optimization of Networked Systems with Human Preferences: Introduction

 \emph{Contributions}.
 Overall, the main contributions of the paper are as follows.
 C1) We show how to estimate the users' functions via GPs and in particular, how to handle asynchronous and noisy data easily.
 C2) We develop an online algorithm based on a primal-dual method to solve the formulated time-varying network optimization problem; the algorithm is implemented online, and it is modified to accommodate measurements and learned functions.
 C3) We propose a consensus-based formulation that leads to a distributed online algorithm where users minimize the sum of their (learned) functions, without revealing their preferences or their feedback.
 C4) For the performance analysis, we view the algorithm as an inexact online primal-dual method where errors are due to the shape-constrained GP approximation and errors in the computation of the gradient of the GP.
 We derive bounds for a dynamic extension of the network regret~\cite{Online_PD,lee2016distributed}, and for the average constraint violation (see also, e.g.,~\cite{chen2018bandit,hall2015online,Shahrampour2018,yi2016tracking} and references therein for other notions of dynamic regret).
 And, C5) we showcase the proposed methodology in an example related to control of distributed energy resources in power grids~\cite{Lesage_2020}.

 \emph{Prior works}.
+In the context of bandit optimization, a static regret analysis is performed in \cite{chen2018bandit}, where the objective is to minimize a sequence of unknown convex cost functions and one has access to functional evaluations.
+Time-varying cost and constraints are considered in the context of a bandit setting in \cite{flaxman2004online} and online saddle-point algorithms are utilized, where the gradient information is acquired via one-point or multi-point estimates.
+In \cite{li2020online}, a gradient-free approach is presented to solve a multi-agent distributed constrained optimization problem where the goal is to cooperatively minimize the sum of time-changing local cost functions subject to time-varying coupled constraints.
+As an example of works in the context of zeroth-order methods, a multi-agent optimization problem is analyzed in \cite{tang2020zeroth} where the objective is to minimize the average of the nonconvex local costs that depends on the joint actions of the agents.
+See also \cite{liu2020primer} for an overview of zeroth-order algorithms.
 Our approach is different from zeroth-order or bandit methods~\cite{flaxman2004online,chen2018bandit,liu2020primer,tang2020zeroth,li2020online}; these would require multiple functional evaluations at each step to estimate the gradient of the users' costs -- something not feasible for our problem.
 Our contribution is to use shape-constrained GPs to process feedback that is provided parsimoniously and at irregular intervals.
 The considered setting is also different from~\cite{Srinivas2012}, where GPs are utilized to maximize an unknown function.

-A similar problem setup was studied in~\cite{notarnicola2020distri}; however, no constraints are considered (in fact, a gradient tracking scheme is utilized) and the user's cost is assumed to have a known quadratic structure a priori.
-We significantly extend our previous works~\cite{GP_userfeedback,OspinaSHGP2020} by considering a distributed setting and constrained problems.